rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/troubleshooting.md

 kubectl get pods --all-namespaces
 ```

-if a pod is not in Running state, you can attempt to find the root cause with the following commands:
+If a pod is not in Running state, you can attempt to find the root cause with the following commands:

 - Describe pod: `kubectl describe pod <pod name> -n <namespaces>`
 - Pod container logs: `kubectl logs <pod name> -n <namespaces>`